 Most returning undergraduate students living on campus will move in August 6, 7, 8, or 9.
-Returning students will have the option to select a move-in day and time using the same appointment system used for move-out during a selection period from July 6 to 13.
 Any students who do not select a move-in appointment during that period will have a move-in day and time assigned automatically.

 A very limited number of returning student leaders, international students, and student-athletes will be contacted by relevant University departments for permission to move in August 1 or 2.
 Because the University must restrict the number of students moving in each day for public health reasons, we will be unable to accommodate individual requests for arrival on August 1 or 2.

 Each student can be accompanied by no more than two family members or guests.
 Like move-out, appointment times will be staggered to facilitate physical distancing.

 The University’s Academic Council determines the general academic policies and regulations of the University.
 Students who may have difficulty returning to South Bend by the start of classes on Monday, August 10 should consult the relevant academic code for their course of study for information about course attendance, enrollment, leave of absence, and other separations.
 Additions and modifications to existing academic codes must be approved by the Academic Council.
 The Academic Council is continuing to consider academic code changes that may be necessary for Fall 2020 to respond to COVID-19.